akshu17/Documentation/docker1/DockerFile.md

 - Ensures consistency — every time you build the image, you get the same environment.
 - Easy to share and version control your application setup.

+- A Dockerfile is a script that contains a series of instructions to build a Docker image.
+The basic structure typically includes commands to define the base image, copy files, install dependencies, set environment variables, and specify the default command to run.
+Here's the typical structure of a Dockerfile:
+FROM – defines the base image
+LABEL – metadata (optional)
+WORKDIR – sets the working directory inside the container COPY or ADD – copies files from the host to the container RUN – executes commands during build (e.g., installing dependencies) ENV – sets environment variables
+EXPOSE – declares the port the container will use
+CMD or ENTRYPOINT – defines the default command to run

 ---

 ## Basic Structure of a Dockerfile